Bachelor in Paradise Recap: The Corinne Interview

 No one tells her they’re sorry for what happened to her.

 There’s no moment where the show or Host Chris expresses any major sympathy for Corinne or even extends a hand of apology.
 Her whole interview is treated like a juicy scoop and a spectacle.
 Even if Corinne and her team don’t view what happened as assault, this interview still portrays what happened to DeMario as the real tragedy.
 All of these moments just make me think two things and they’re both incredibly cynical.
 First, the show doesn’t have enough footage for a whole season.
-All of the shallow relationships and hollow drama suggests that the show had to hobble together some filler.
+All of the shallow relationships and hollow drama suggest that the show had to cobble together some filler.
 That’s how we get Jasmine “confronting” Matt and Wells watching a clip of himself kissing Danielle.

 My other very cynical thought: Did DeMario and his team demand all of this to clear his name?
 If not, why the intense focus on him?
-When you put together everything that allegedly happened, this is what we know: two people had a sexual encounter, one of them was reportedly too incapacitated to consent, and a producer filed a complaint that prompted the production shutdown and an internal investigation.
+When you put together everything that allegedly happened, this is what we know: Two people had a sexual encounter, one of them was reportedly too incapacitated to consent, and a producer filed a complaint that prompted the production shutdown and an internal investigation.
 (The investigation concluded after finding no evidence of misconduct.)
 I’m not saying that DeMario asked the show to demonstrate his innocence, but if he did, it would look a lot like Host Chris asking Corinne, “But what about DeMario?” three times.

 Or maybe both of my cynical reactions are wrong.
 Maybe the show is just deeply committed to rape culture and the narrative it provides: that the main concern of a woman who dealt with public slut-shaming should be how it affects the man in the equation.